Pepperoni Pizza Dip Recipe

 Can I use marinara instead of pizza sauce?

-Yes, but reduce it first.
-Simmer the marinara over medium heat for 8–10 minutes, stirring occasionally, until it thickens noticeably.
+Sure, but first, reduce it.
+Simmer the marinara for around 8-10 minutes while stirring occasionally until it thickens.

-Thin sauce makes the dip watery and the layers don’t hold.
-Pizza sauce is thicker by design because it’s made to go on dough without soaking through — that’s the same reason it works better in this dip.
+Thin sauces can make the dip runny and cause the layers to separate.
+Pizza sauce, on the other hand, is thicker on purpose since it's meant to go on dough without soaking in.
+That’s the same reason it’s better in this dip.

 What if I don’t have cream cheese?